katelyn98/WiCS-GitHub-Workshop/README.md

-# PittSwansonShield
+# WiCS GitHub Workshop
-Pitt Open Source Single Material Face Shield brought to you by the University of Pittsburgh Swanson School of Engineering
+Website created as open source collaboration to teach Open Source Collaboration on GitHub to WiCS members.